 The goal of your meta description is to get clicks, but it’s also a chance to show off your brand.
-“Think of meta descriptions as a continuation of your brand and an opportunity to clearly define your USP (unique selling proposition) using relevant keywords, Stephen Light, CMO and co-owner of Nolah Mattress, says.
-“They’re little ads, and though the character length can feel constraining, are excellent short bursts of promo.”
+“Think of meta descriptions as a continuation of your brand and an opportunity to clearly define your USP [unique selling proposition] using relevant keywords,” says Stephen Light, CMO and co-owner of mattress company Nolah.
+“They’re little ads and, though the character length can feel constraining, are excellent short bursts of promo.”

 Talk to people about your business, formulate the description like you would an elevator pitch.
 You’ll probably want to go through a couple drafts.
 It’s important to get things right because this will be the first exposure many customers have to you and your brand.
 You also don’t want to have duplicate meta descriptions throughout your website, because it could harm your chances of ranking.

 Stay between the 155- to 160-character limit when considering your meta description length.
 Google will likely cut off any text after that.
 Put your most important text in the beginning of your description, such as action phrases or a few words about your brand, like Fashion Nova does below.